-Coverage issues, we do not demand that the coverage should be national.
 Coverage is not necessarily a quality question, but about what is being measured.
 A rural household survey cannot be considered of bad quality because it covers rural areas only.
 The most important thing is that we know the survey coverage, so that rural or urban surveys are not taken for being national ones.
 Surveys covering very limited areas however are not acceptable, since they do not serve the purpose of the database.
 Attention was also paid to the exclusion of some special groups, such as households above a certain income threshold only living on charity.